emberjs/rfcs/text/0756-helper-default-manager.md

 as a default so that a user doesn't have to build something to use a non-framework-specific variant of the three constructs: Helpers, Modifiers, and Components._

-Borrowing most of the implementation from ember-could-get-used-to-this with one change: the signature of the function may receive an options-like object as the last parameter if named arguments are specified.
+The desired usage of a plain function in a template should be:
+ - convenient
+ - reduce boilerplate
+ - be easily portable to JS for developers' mental model of how template and JS interact.

+Which results in:
+ - default to positional parameters
-This aligns with the _syntax_ of helper invocation where named arguments may not appear before the last positional argument.
+ - all named arguments are grouped into an "options object" as the last parameter. this happens to align with the _syntax_ of helper invocation where named arguments may not appear before the last positional argument.

 #### Example with mixed params